Event

 containing the name and Type of the attribute.

-You can of course add multiple attributes to an Event
+It is possible to add multiple attributes to an Event:

 class UserNameSet < Sequent::Event